Agile Reinforcement Learning through Separable Neural Architecture and Applications: Introduction

+A natural alternative is architectures whose inductive bias is explicitly aligned with the structure of the functions being approximated.
+RL value functions and policies exhibit local smoothness: formally, under Lipschitz-continuous MDP dynamics, the value function inherits Lipschitz continuity \citep{rachelson2010}, and the policy gradient landscape is smooth with respect to policy parameters \citep{pirotta2015}.
+KHRONOS with B-spline basis functions at its core is architecturally matched to this structure: each basis function activates only in a bounded region of the input space, concentrating representational capacity where it is needed.
+Spline-based architectures such as Kolmogorov-Arnold Networks \citep{liu2025kan} offer local support but suffer from dense edge-wise evaluation that results in prohibitive computational overhead \citep{kich2024kan}, limiting practical adoption in online RL.

+This work introduces \textbf{SPAN} (\textbf{SP}line-based \textbf{A}daptive \textbf{N}etworks), a parameter-efficient function approximation architecture for resource-constrained RL.
+SPAN adapts KHRONOS framework \citep{reza}, previously validated for supervised regression in scientific computing, to the online RL setting through a learnable preprocessing layer that projects arbitrary, non-stationary RL observations into the bounded domain required by the KHRONOS.
+By leveraging a rank-$M$ tensor decomposition, SPAN reduces parameter complexity from exponential to linear in input dimension, overcoming the curse of dimensionality that limits grid-based spline approaches.
+SPAN is designed as a drop-in replacement for MLPs in standard actor-critic frameworks, leaving training objectives and update rules unchanged.

+The contributions of this work are threefold. \textbf{First}, we present an architectural adaptation of the KHRONOS framework to reinforcement learning, introducing a learnable preprocessing layer that bridges the gap between the stationary normalised inputs assumed by the original framework and the non-stationary unbounded observations of RL environments. \textbf{Second}, we provide a theoretical grounding connecting SPAN's local support property to the Lipschitz structure of RL value functions and policies, establishing an RL-specific justification for the separable spline inductive bias. \textbf{Third}, we empirically validate SPAN across online (PPO, SAC) offline (IQL) and an application in RL settings under strict parameter budgets, demonstrating a 30-50\% improvement in sample efficiency, 1.3-9 times higher success rates, and an expected total training cost 1.3-6.3 times lower than MLP baselines when accounting for convergence reliability.

 The remainder of this article is organized as follows.
 Section \ref{sec:related} reviews prior work in RL and the recent emergence of spline-based architectures in scientific computing.
 Section \ref{sec:background} establishes RL preliminaries .
 Section \ref{sec:method} details the SPAN architecture.
 Section \ref{sec:experiments} presents empirical evaluations across online and offline control benchmarks.
-Section \ref{sec:discussion} analyzes the structural inductive bias and discusses current limitations, followed by concluding remarks in Section \ref{sec:conclusion}.
+Section \ref{sec:application} demonstrates SPAN's advantage in a HVAC application, and Section \ref{sec:discussion} analyzes the structural inductive bias and discusses current limitations and future direction followed by concluding remarks in Section \ref{sec:conclusion}.